oracle-livelabs/oic/opa-for-fusionApps/get-started-opa/create-dynamic-process-app/create-dynamic-process-app.md

 Note: The milestones within the stages are Completed and the progress is shown based on the completion condition when the respective stages are enabled.

+**Congratulations!** You have successfully created a Car Rental Application leveraging the concepts of Dynamic Process.

 ## Learn More

 * [Design Dynamic Proceses](https://docs.oracle.com/en/cloud/paas/process-automation/user-process-automation/design-dynamic-processes.html)